tusquake/Newz-App/README.md

 # Newz-App
-# Newz-App This is a newz app which helps us in getting recent news from news api and the layout is very simple and interactive.
+# Newz-App This is a news app which helps us in getting recent news from news api and the layout is very simple and interactive.